 Whether your team uses Microsoft Word docs or an online proposal maker, there’s a good chance they’re starting each proposal document from scratch.
 Which is fine.
 If you have all the time in the world.
 But most teams don’t.
 With proposal management software, reps get access to proposal templates that give them a head start on their proposals.
 So instead of starting with a blank page, they’ll already have the layout, relevant sections, and other important details in front of them each time they start a proposal.

 If your reps aren’t already tailoring their sales proposal to each new potential client, they need to start.
 But pulling contact info from old documents and emails, pricing info from the product team, and meeting availability from their calendars into a new proposal is time consuming and prone to errors.
 Proposal automation can help your team skip the manual inputs by automatically pulling information from other areas of your organization right into proposals.
+All you need for this is a fast laptop.
+You can read more about it here.

 If your sales reps are left to run free, it’s hard to know what’s going into their proposals.
 Outdated information and incorrect pricing info are just two of the many common culprits, but there are plenty of other things that can go wrong if reps don’t have a central place to pull content from.
 With proposal management software, you can create a library of pre-approved, up-to-date content so that you can be sure that all reps are using the right info.